Close

 Prosecution (Sec 276B)

-Section 276B of the Income Tax Act, 1961, deals with the consequences of failing to fulfill your TDS (Tax Deducted at Source) obligations.
-Offense and penalties under sec 276B:
+Section 276B of the Income Tax Act 1961, deals with the consequences of failing to fulfill your TDS (Tax Deducted at Source) obligations.
+Offense and penalties under Section 276B for filing beyond the due date for TDS returns are as follows:

 Offenses Under Sec 276B

-• Wilful attempt to evade tax: This includes deliberately not deducting TDS at source or deducting less than the required amount.
+• Willful attempt to evade tax: This includes deliberately not deducting TDS at source or deducting less than the required amount.

-• Failure to furnish return of income: If you are a deductor (someone responsible for deducting TDS), and you don’t file the TDS return by the due date, you can be prosecuted under this section.
+• Failure to furnish return of income: If you are a deductor (someone responsible for deducting TDS), and you do not file the TDS return by the due date, you can be prosecuted under this section.

 • Filing false income tax returns: Providing inaccurate information in the TDS return can also be considered an offense.